-Colombia will declare hippopotamus as an invasive species with its population projected to hit 400 in eight years.
-Hippos were originally imported in Colombia by Pablo Escobar for his property in the 80s.
+Colombia will declare the hippopotamus an invasive species with its population projected to hit 400 in eight years.
+Hippos were originally imported into Colombia by Pablo Escobar for his property in the 80s.

 Within weeks, Colombia’s government plans to sign a document declaring the hippos an exotic invasive species, according to Environment Minister Carlos Eduardo Correa.
 The ministry issued a statement about the decision on February 4 based on studies made by the Alexander Von Humboldt Biological Resources Research Institute and the Institute of Natural Sciences of the National University.

 The next step will be to come up with a plan on how to control the population of hippos in Colombia.
 The population has reached 130 and is projected to hit 400 in eight years if nothing is done as they flourish in Colombia’s rivers.

 The population of hippopotamus originates from the Hacienda Nápoles, the luxurious property built by drug lord Pablo Escobar in Puerto Triunfo, located roughly in between Medellin and Bogota.